fattyageboy/berthcare/design-documentation/design-system/components/forms.md

 ### The User Experience

 ```
-Nurse opens visit documentation
+caregiver opens visit documentation
     ↓
 All stable data pre-filled from last visit
     ↓
-Nurse reviews and edits only what changed
+caregiver reviews and edits only what changed
     ↓
 Taps through unchanged fields
     ↓